Information by: T J Price, Psy D

 John Taylor, Russell A. Barkley, Paul H. Wender, and Cindi Hays.

 A recent development: a “State of the Art” neuro-feedback coaching/training system called PlayAttention is now available, and is found to help a person improve his/her ability to pay attention, better ignore distractions, and complete a task.
-This is accomplished by training the Central Nervous System and strengthening the neural networks involved in paying focused attention on a task.
+This is accomplished by training the Central Nervous System and strengthening the neural networks involved in paying focused attention on a task and ignoring non-relevant stimuli.